Ollie’s Bargain Outlet (NASDAQ:OLLI) Updates Q2 2022 Earnings Guidance

-Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) last posted its quarterly earnings results on Wednesday, June 8th.
-The company reported $0.20 earnings per share for the quarter, missing the consensus estimate of $0.31 by ($0.11).
-The company had revenue of $406.70 million for the quarter, compared to analyst estimates of $417.48 million.
+Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) last announced its quarterly earnings data on Wednesday, June 8th.
+The company reported $0.20 EPS for the quarter, missing analysts’ consensus estimates of $0.30 by ($0.10).
+The firm had revenue of $406.70 million during the quarter, compared to analyst estimates of $417.48 million.
 Ollie’s Bargain Outlet had a return on equity of 8.58% and a net margin of 6.72%.
-The firm’s revenue for the quarter was down 10.1% compared to the same quarter last year.
-During the same period last year, the firm earned $0.80 EPS.
-As a group, equities research analysts forecast that Ollie’s Bargain Outlet will post 1.88 EPS for the current year.
+Ollie’s Bargain Outlet’s revenue for the quarter was down 10.1% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $0.80 earnings per share.
+Equities analysts anticipate that Ollie’s Bargain Outlet will post 1.88 earnings per share for the current fiscal year.

-Several large investors have recently added to or reduced their stakes in OLLI.
-Morgan Stanley lifted its position in shares of Ollie’s Bargain Outlet by 39.9% during the 2nd quarter.
-Morgan Stanley now owns 255,846 shares of the company’s stock valued at $21,524,000 after acquiring an additional 72,916 shares during the period.
-Lombard Odier Asset Management USA Corp bought a new stake in shares of Ollie’s Bargain Outlet during the 4th quarter valued at $299,000.
-Legal & General Group Plc lifted its position in shares of Ollie’s Bargain Outlet by 0.5% during the 4th quarter.
-Legal & General Group Plc now owns 127,691 shares of the company’s stock valued at $6,536,000 after acquiring an additional 669 shares during the period.
-Metropolitan Life Insurance Co NY lifted its position in shares of Ollie’s Bargain Outlet by 10.5% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 10,920 shares of the company’s stock valued at $559,000 after acquiring an additional 1,042 shares during the period.
-Finally, Allstate Corp lifted its position in shares of Ollie’s Bargain Outlet by 6.3% during the 4th quarter.
-Allstate Corp now owns 9,915 shares of the company’s stock valued at $508,000 after acquiring an additional 591 shares during the period.
+Hedge funds have recently made changes to their positions in the stock.
+State Street Corp lifted its holdings in shares of Ollie’s Bargain Outlet by 1.2% during the first quarter.
+State Street Corp now owns 1,691,148 shares of the company’s stock worth $72,652,000 after buying an additional 19,381 shares in the last quarter.
+Royal London Asset Management Ltd. acquired a new stake in Ollie’s Bargain Outlet in the 1st quarter worth about $41,301,000.
+Dimensional Fund Advisors LP boosted its holdings in Ollie’s Bargain Outlet by 8.9% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 739,542 shares of the company’s stock valued at $31,773,000 after purchasing an additional 60,262 shares during the period.
+Charles Schwab Investment Management Inc. grew its position in shares of Ollie’s Bargain Outlet by 7.4% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 557,775 shares of the company’s stock worth $23,963,000 after purchasing an additional 38,666 shares in the last quarter.
+Finally, First Trust Advisors LP increased its holdings in shares of Ollie’s Bargain Outlet by 43.3% during the first quarter.
+First Trust Advisors LP now owns 439,653 shares of the company’s stock worth $18,887,000 after purchasing an additional 132,942 shares during the period.

 About Ollie’s Bargain Outlet (Get Rating)